CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - `score::[0,0.6)`: Find images containing objects with scores in the range [0, 0.6) (left-closed, right-open)
 - `score::(0,0.6)`: Find images containing objects with scores in the range (0, 0.6) (open interval)
 - `description::1` or `description::true`: Find images containing objects with non-empty descriptions
+- `checked::1` or `checked::true`: Find checked images
+- `checked::0` or `checked::false`: Find unchecked images; images without generated label files are also treated as unchecked

 ## 3. View Options